mikesal/CLOCRepo/README.md

 Usage: ./CLOC.py

 C:\User ./CLOC.py

-Please enter your email address: <user/s email address>\n Type your password and press enter: <user's email password>
+Please enter your email address: <user's email address>

+Type your password and press enter: <user's email password>

 Please enter the receiving email address: <recipient email address>
 Enter the UR for the desired Github respository: <Github URL>
 Enter the name of the branch you would like to scan: <branch name>